TUM-LIS/tum-dissertation-latex/README.md

 [auto_3]: https://gitlab.com/profile/personal_access_tokens
 [auto_4]: https://docs.gitlab.com/ee/ci/variables/#creating-a-custom-environment-variable

-### Github
+### GitHub
-To use github actions, you can simply paste the below code into a new `.yml` or `.yaml` file in `.github/workflows/` the automatic tests then work after the next push event.
+To use GitHub Actions, you can simply paste the below code into a new `.yml` or `.yaml` file in `.github/workflows/`.
+The automatic tests then work after the next push event.

 ```yaml
 # This is a workflow file to auto-build the latex code.